-This course will be held in person.
-A computer is recommended but is not required.
+This course is an in-person training course.
+A computer is highly recommended, but not required.

 You must be present and engaged for at least 95% of the course to obtain your certificate at the end of the course.

 Learning will be assessed throughout the course, so it is imperative that you actively participate.
-A 40-question assessment will be administered at the end of the training.
-You must obtain a score of 80% or higher to receive credit towards the Dairy Food Safety & Quality Certificate.
+A 20-question assessment will be administered at the end of the training.
+You must obtain a score of 80% of higher in order to receive credit towards the Dairy Food Safety & Quality Certificate.